mariodelgado/tipCalculator/README.md

 An app that allows you to split your bill!

-If simulator build does not run, Just run a build from xcode.
+If simulator build does not run, just run a build from Xcode.

 Todo List: